-- If a child is lost at a venue, all other pupils will be required to remain with their visit leader and assemble at a pre-determined meeting point until the child is located. - A head count will be taken to confirm all those who are present.
+- If a child is lost at a venue, all other pupils will be required to remain with their group/visit leader and assemble at a pre-determined meeting point until the child is located. - A head count will be taken to confirm all those who are present.
 Supervising adults will be asked when the child was last seen and what clothes he/she was wearing.
 All adults will be asked to look for the child as they proceed with the visit. - The Visit Leader will appoint a responsible adult from the group to conduct a search of the immediate area and to alert anyone else who may be able to assist, keeping in contact with the Visit Leader via mobile phone. - A member of staff or other responsible adult will remain at the meeting point in the event that the missing pupil turns up there. - The Visit Leader will alert officials at the venue (if applicable) that there is a missing child and take their advice. - The Visit Leader will alert the school who will contact the parents via the emergency contact details.
-If the pupil goes missing out of normal school hours, the Visit Leader will contact the parents directly.
+If the pupil goes missing out of normal school hours, the Visit Leader will contact the parents directly. - If the pupil remains unaccounted for more than 15 minutes maximum, the local Police will be informed and their advice taken; - The school will contact their Health & Safety Services Provider:

-- If the pupil remains unaccounted for more than 15 minutes maximum, the local police will be informed and their advice taken; - The school will contact their Health & Safety Services Provider: VA & Foundation Schools & Academies: Kym Allan Safeguarding, Health & Safety Consultants Ltd.; - If by the end of the visit, if the child is still missing, arrangements will be made for a member of staff or other responsible adult to remain at the venue or vicinity until the child is located.
-This will be in conjunction with the local Police, the school setting and the parents; - The school will at this point notify Cumbria Safeguarding Hub on Tel: 0333 2401727.
+- If by the end of the visit, if the child is still missing, arrangements will be made for a member of staff or other responsible adult to remain at the venue or vicinity until the child is located.
+This will be in conjunction with the local Police, the school setting and the parents; - The school will at this point notify the Cumberland Safeguarding Hub on Tel: 0333 240 1727 or Westmorland and Furness Safeguarding Hub on 0300 373 2724.